arshiyaaa7/MWA-Assignment-2/README.md

    - Open phpMyAdmin and create a database named `gandharva`.
    - Make sure the database has a table called `registrations` with fields like `id`, `name`, `email`, `phone`, `event`, and `registered_at`.

-## How My Database Looks 📊
-(Add a screenshot of your database structure here)

 ## Usage 💻

 1. Access the application: